 When you are between two poles, looking up, or under fir trees lying on the ground looking at the sky, the vertical lines of poles and trunks seem to close in on you, as they follow parallel vertical perspective lines out into space.
 Leaning outward makes them seem to go farther, they seem to be taller, the space seems to be larger, and you seem to be closer, than they and you are.
 Does it make sense?
-Does a little bit of fishbowl effect makes oneself seem, relatively speaking scaled down like a tiny fish?
+Does a little bit of fishbowl effect make oneself seem, relatively speaking, scaled down like a tiny fish?
 Somehow it seems that space and dimension morph into something both somewhat larger, and closer or more intimate by this perspective-adjusting visual indicator.

 Yes, the planes are parallel, horizontal, but not coincident.
 The minaret tips' plane is above the others, etc.

 The perspective lines from the viewer's view, drawn, for example, upside-down on the back wall of a pinhole camera, would seem to extend into infinity in our visual projection of space, but on paper, or the film of a camera, they cross inside the central archway.

 Therefore the point of an infinite, or at least far, distance, within the implied plane, is visually hidden behind, or perhaps discovered within that archway.